-- 1. Prevention Programs: These are programs to prevent dating violence, domestic violence, sexual assault, and stalking.
+- Prevention Programs: These are programs to prevent dating violence, domestic violence, sexual assault, and stalking.
 The programs are culturally relevant, inclusive of diverse communities and identities, sustainable, responsive to community needs, and informed by research or assessed for value, effectiveness, or outcome.
 They also consider environmental risk and protective factors as they occur on the individual, relationship, institutional, community, and societal levels.
-Onondaga Community College has facilitated prevention related programs such as: - Employee Orientations: includes training on recognizing and preventing workplace violence/handling emergencies including stalking and domestic violence situations, fire prevention and safety, sexual harassment and discrimination prevention including Title IX and VAWA information. - Communicating Respectfully with Transgender Individuals - Bystander Follow-up & Step-up Bystander - The Future of Sexual and Relationship Violence in Higher Ed - Building and Maintaining Safe Spaces - Behind Closed Door - Ever-Fi's Future of Sexual and Relationship Violence - Twisted Halloween: Prevention Network, Vera House, ReachCNY tabling event. - RA Programming: Healthy Relationships, Sex Education, Physical Education - 2.
-Awareness Programs: These are community-wide or audience-specific programming, initiatives, and strategies that increase audience knowledge and share information and resources to prevent violence, promote safety, and reduce perpetration: - Campus Safety trainings to include drugs, alcohol and controlled substances, theft, weapons, trespassing and physical assault. - The Future of Mental Health and Well-being in Higher Ed - Personal Safety - Safety Assessments and Meeting for JobsPlus Transitional space - SafeZone Ally Training - Conflict Resolution & Roommate Facilitation - Fire Safety Training - What you didn't know: AOD Training - Twisted Halloween: Prevention Network, Vera House, ReachCNY tabling event - RA Programming: Healthy Eating, Sleep Disorders, How to Eat Healthy on Campus, Stress Management, Stress Reduction, Stress Relief, Personal Hygiene, Diet/Nutrition,
+Onondaga Community College has facilitated prevention related programs such as: - Employee Orientations: includes training on recognizing and preventing workplace violence/handling emergencies including stalking and domestic violence situations, fire prevention and safety, sexual harassment and discrimination prevention including Title IX and VAWA information. - 24 Live: 1-hour training sessions on topics such as NYS Law, Title IX and VAWA.

-Mindfulness, Conflict Resolutions

-- 3. Bystander Intervention: These programs and trainings offer safe and positive options that may be carried out by an individual or individuals to prevent harm or intervene when there is a risk of dating violence, domestic violence, sexual assault, or stalking.
+- Mirror Clings developed by SUNY & NYS Office of Victim Services which list resources and information for anyone who feels they may have been a victim of a sexual assault or interpersonal violence. - "What should I know about Islam?" - "Supporting LGBTQIA+ Students at Home" - "Hidden Drug Culture Messages" - Bystander Follow-up & Step-up Bystander - Behind Closed Door - Twisted Halloween: Alcohol, Drug & Sexual Assault Awareness Programs - Vera House: Hosted orientation & Mentors in Violence Prevention - 2.
+Awareness Programs: These are community-wide or audience-specific programming, initiatives, and strategies that increase audience knowledge and share information and resources to prevent violence, promote safety, and reduce perpetration: - Campus Safety: "Open Forum on Campus Safety" & "Campus Safety/Assisting those with Disabilities" - Residents' Town Hall - Fire Safety Training NYS Fire presented - What you didn't know: AOD Training - RA Programming: Healthy Eating, Sleep Disorders, How to Eat Healthy on Campus, Stress Management, Stress Reduction, Stress Relief, Personal Hygiene, Diet/Nutrition, Mindfulness, Conflict Resolutions - 3.
+Bystander Intervention: These programs and trainings offer safe and positive options that may be carried out by an individual or individuals to prevent harm or intervene when there is a risk of dating violence, domestic violence, sexual assault, or stalking.
 They include recognizing situations of potential harm, understanding institutional structures and cultural conditions that facilitate violence, overcoming barriers to intervening, identifying safe and effective intervention options, and acting to intervene. - The College trains both students and employees in bystander intervention with an on-line program facilitated by United Educators Insurance. - 4.
 Ongoing Prevention & Awareness Campaigns: These include programming, initiatives, and strategies that are sustained over time and focus on increasing understanding of topics relevant to and skills for addressing dating violence, domestic violence, sexual assault, and stalking, using a range of strategies with audiences throughout the college/university and including information provided in campus education programs. - The College trains both students and employees in VAWA prevention and awareness with an on-line program facilitated by United Educators Insurance. - 5.
 Primary Prevention Programs: These include programming, initiatives, and strategies informed by research or assessed for value, effectiveness, or outcome that are intended to stop dating violence, domestic violence, sexual assault, and stalking before they occur through the promotion of positive and healthy behaviors that foster healthy, mutually respectful relationships and sexuality, encourage safe bystander intervention, and seek to change behavior and social norms in healthy and safe directions. - The College trains both students and employees in VAWA prevention and awareness with an on-line program facilitated by United Educators Insurance. - 6.
-Risk Reduction Programs: These programs present options designed to decrease perpetration and bystander in action and to increase empowerment for victims in order to promote safety and to help individuals and communities address conditions that facilitate violence. - The College trains both students and employees in VAWA prevention and awareness with an on-line program facilitated by United Educators Insurance.
+Risk Reduction Programs: These programs present options designed to decrease perpetration and bystander in action and to increase empowerment for victims in order to promote safety and to help individuals and communities address conditions that facilitateviolence.

+The College trains both students and employees in VAWA prevention and awareness with an on-line program facilitated by United Educators Insurance.